Born: 7 February 1870 Alfred Vienna

-The early childhood feeling of inferiority, for which one aims to compensate, leads to the creation of a fictional final goal which seems to promise total relief from the feeling of inferiority, future security, and success.
+The early childhood feeling of inferiority, for which one aims to compensate, leads to the creation of a fictional final goal that promises total relief from the feeling of inferiority, future security, and success.
 The depth of the inferior feeling usually determines the height of the goal which then becomes the “final cause” of behaviour patterns.
 Note: fictional final goals can be good if not coming from a place of inferiority.

-Is a feeling of insufficiency which arises as an adult from not reaching ones own subjective goals of security and success.
+Is a feeling of insufficiency which arises as an adult from not reaching one’s own subjective goals of security and success.
 This type of inferiority is exacerbated by exaggerated unrealistic goals where a person is led to believe they are special and unique.
-Inferiority in comparison to such a large perceived unrealised potential cause distress and anxiety.
+Inferiority in comparison to such a large perceived unrealised potential causes distress and anxiety.

 People with an inferiority complex can seek superiority in dysfunctional ways.
 Some may seek control and domination of others through power grabs and uses of force we call this a Superiority Complex.
 Others may avoid taking responsibility and use their victimhood to control others behaviour.